 Supplier Name: INTEGRITY HEALTH & SAFETY PTY LTD

 Supplier Number: 419662

-Contact Integrity Health & Safety Pty Ltd directly by undertaking the following:
+Once you have raised the PO you can contact Integrity Health & Safety Pty Ltd and complete the following:

 - email with the PO sent to firstname.lastname@example.org with the items required - this will be the Zoll AED+

 - address and contact person for delivery purposes

 - once received contact email@example.com to add to the AED register location register.
 This will ensure that ongoing maintenance costs are centrally managed.

 For replacement pads and batteries and any service requirements, please contact Emergency management team.

 The Standard operating procedure - Zoll automated electronic defibrillator plus is also available.